dequelabs/react-wai-accordion/README.md

 ### Component API

-The `@deque/react-accordion` package exports 2 different components, each with a specific purpose as described below.
+The `react-wai-accordion` package exports 2 different components, each with a specific purpose as described below.

 #### `<Accordion />`